Sen. Ben Ray Luján returns to Senate, just one month after major stroke

 Luján’s vote Thursday in the Commerce Committee was decisive in advancing two key Biden nominees, Gigi B. Sohn to the Federal Communications Commission and Alvaro M. Bedoya to the Federal Trade Commission.
 Sohn and Bedoya can now advance to the Senate floor, with their potential confirmations securing majorities of Democratic appointees on those two bodies.

-Lujan said it was no mistake that he made sure to show up for Thursday’s Commerce vote, citing his long commitment to improving rural broadband communications in his own state and others.
+Luján said it was no mistake that he made sure to show up for Thursday’s Commerce vote, citing his long commitment to improving rural broadband communications in his own state and others.

 “When we’re building out broadband in America, if we don’t get the FCC and the FTC ready to roll, it’s not going to get done,” he said.
 “I’ve been talking about the importance of these two nominations.”